qooxdoo/qooxdoo/documentation/manual/source/pages/tool/tutorial_basics.rst

 code with your app.
 To achieve this, an individual piece of JavaScript code is generated, the so-called *loader*.
-For any qooxdoo application, this loader is the first file to be loaded and evaluated in the browser, and it makes sure all necessary component of the application get loaded after it as well.
+For any qooxdoo application, this loader is the first file to be loaded and evaluated in the browser, and it makes sure all necessary components of the application get loaded after it as well.
 Besides many other benefits that can be achieved, this is the central reason to have a generation step before a qooxdoo app can be run.